kwaldenphd/world-wide-web/README.md

 18. The final piece of this declaration is the URL for the DTD or Document Type Definition: http://www.w3.org/TR/xhtml1/dtds.html.

 19. This is the data structure or the rules for this version of HTML.
 Each version will have a different DTD defining the structure and all of the elements and attributes that can be used.
-We will talk more about DTDs in the XML lab.

 <blockquote>DTD for XHTML 1.0 http://www.w3.org/TR/xhtml1/dtds.html</blockquote>